 After I turned left and wandered around the area, I just kept moving around to take photos of these abandoned war buildings.
 So I don’t have any specific directions.
 The area is quite big, so there is a lot to see.

-Some military structures look like ammunition stores, accommodation buildings, and guardrooms.
-Other parts look like forts.
+Some military structures look like ammunition stores, accommodation buildings, guardrooms and forts.
 Whatever they are, it feels like you are going back in time.
 And it doesn’t feel like you are in Hong Kong at all.

 Hike to the summit of Mount Davis